Technology

 • Engine for mobile rendering on desktops and in the cloud.

-• Google Chrome for Android is emulated natively on mobile devices via Mobile Safari.
+• Google Chrome for Android is emulate natively on mobile devices via Mobile Safari.

 • Tracing, web-first assertions, as well auto-wait.